davidysoards/davidysoards-personal-website/README.md

 The animations at the top of the pages were done using GSAP JavaScript and CSS.
 SVGs were created in Adobe Illustrator and cleaned up using SVGOMG.

+The Contact form is functional and uses files and code snippets from http://reusableforms.com/ The icons in the placeholders are emojis written directly into the html using Rocket :)